jintingzhao2/dsci511-project/README.md

 import pandas as pd
 from concurrent.futures import ThreadPoolExecutor
 ```
 The project requires multiple packages to be installed/imported to create the final dataset.
-The "requests" and "pandas" packages need to be installation since they are not built into Python.
-The package "requests" was imported to allow making API calls from our sources.
-The "pandas" package was imported to allow us to clean and view the data in a cleaner way.
-In our code, another package "concurrent.futures" was imported in case someone running the code was running a version of Python older than 3.0.
-The ThreadPoolExecutor was imported from the package to help us make concurrent API requests to get the CMS data since the maxiumun amount of rows we can query per call at once is 1500, allowing us do multiple API calls at the same time to allow the code to run faster and efficently.
+The `requests` and `pandas` packages need to be installed since they are not built-in Pythonp ackages.
+The `requests` was imported to allow making API calls from our sources. `pandas` was imported to allow us to clean and view the data.
+In our code, `concurrent.futures` was imported to use `ThreadPoolExecutor`.
+This helped make concurrent API requests to CMS to quickly retrieve all the data since the maxiumun amount of rows per call is 1500.
+Concurrency allowed us do multiple API calls at the same time to allow the code to run faster and efficently.

 # Constants
 ```python